sysalexis/DevOps/ci-cd/README.md

-# Continues Integration / Deployment
+# Continuous Integration / Deployment

 You know what the say ...
 If you are doing Continues Deployment you must be doing Continues Integration